 In the winter issue of IR Quarterly, SIR Executive Director Sue Holzer talks about the Corporate Ambassador Program (CAP) as being …"predicated on the idea of creating value for IR together across the spectrum of education, advocacy, research, evidence building and engagement—areas where our corporate supporters clearly share SIR and SIR Foundation’s interest in advancement.”
 Read more …

-Corporate Ambassador Program: A New Approach for Universal Support and Recognition of Corporate Partners in 2015
+Corporate Ambassador Program: A New Approach for Universal Support and Recognition of Corporate Partners

 CAP is a high-impact, coordinated support and recognition program, designed for our corporate partners who choose to invest in IR today and in the future through their support.
 Find out why your company should become a Corporate Ambassador, and how CAP helps advance our shared mission.